-This course is for people who already have some rock climbing experience and have used crampons and an ice axe before.
-To get the most out of the training and suggested routes you will be able to second up to at least F4c / F5a and you will also need to be physically fit and enthusiastic to complete 5 full days (6-8 hours in duration) in the mountains.
+This course is for people who already have some rock climbing experience, have used crampons and an ice axe before and want to develop alpine mountaineering skills.
+To get the most out of the training and suggested routes you will be able to second up to F5b (C. UK VS) and you will also need to be physically very fit and able to complete 5 full mountain days (eg. 6-8 hours in duration).

 Please see out Alpine Mountaineering Equipment List below.